-Another family needlessly separated by the Executive Order are a husband and wife from Somalia.
+Another family needlessly separated by the First Executive Order, and who would continue to be separated by the Executive Order if it is not stayed, are a husband and wife from Somalia.
 The wife, Fawzia, is a Somali refugee who resettled in the United States in 2016.
 She originally fled Somalia in 2011 to escape ongoing persecution during the civil war.
 She and her family went to India, where she met and later married her husband, who was also a refugee from Somalia.
 Though Fawzia resettled in the United States last year, her husband remained behind.
-Now, with the Order in place, Fawzia's husband is prevented from reuniting with his wife, perhaps indefinitely.
+Now, with the Order in place, Fawzia's husband is prevented from reuniting with his wife, perhaps indefinitely, unless the Order is stayed.

 Fawzia has endured much to come to this country.
 She escaped the horrors of war, overcame the trials of living in a refugee camp, and navigated the resettlement process to come to the United States.
 After all of that, she now lives in a country that would categorically deny her husband the chance to join her solely because of the place where he was born.
 Understandably, Fawzia finds life without her husband to be difficult.
-Fawzia is one of the many victims the Order impacts, separated from loved ones not based on her actions, but on categorical assumptions regarding a whole population.
+Fawzia is one of the many victims the Order would impact, separated from loved ones not based on her actions, but on categorical assumptions regarding a whole population.

 A similar story is that of another Somali refugee currently living in the Midwest who is waiting to be reunited with her husband.
 Since the issuance of the Executive Order, she has been suffering and was forced to leave school to find full-time employment to support herself and her husband.
 She and her husband had planned to work on a part-time basis in order to attend school.
-But with the Executive Order in place, she has been forced to both take care of herself and send money to her husband who is unable to join her here.
+But with the Executive Order in place, she has been forced to both take care of herself and send money to her husband who is unable to join her here, and will continue to be unable to join her unless the Order is stayed.
 She is not certain she can continue in this way.

-By suspending indefinitely the process of resettling refugees in the United States, the Order endangers the lives of many refugees who are forced to remain in dangerous camps, which pose unique risks.
+By suspending indefinitely the process of resettling refugees in the United States, the Order would endanger the lives of many refugees who are forced to remain in dangerous camps, which pose unique risks.
 Due to overpopulation and underfunding, many camps are often unable to provide adequate nutrition and medical services to their residents, and the camps experience high rates of violence and crime.
 And while individuals in these camps live with ongoing anxiety for their safety and stability, the fear of leaving their families in these conditions is even greater.
-The Executive Order has resulted in mass panic for those individuals who now find themselves separated from their families left behind to face the conditions of the camps without them.
+The First Order and the Executive Order have resulted in mass panic for those individuals who now find themselves separated from their families left behind to face the conditions of the camps without them.
 This is the case for 22-year-old Namir who is currently living in the United States separated from his family.

 Namir and his family fled persecution in Sudan, and were relocated to the Kakuma refugee camp.
-Operated by the office of the United Nations High Commissioner for Refugees, efforts to make the Kakuma camp and surrounding areas safe have been largely unsuccessful.14 As a result, refugees face rape, violence, and death on a daily basis.15 In fact, violence and crime have become so prominent in Kakuma that refugees have ironically begun fleeing the camp in search of a safer location.16 Yet Namir and his family lived under these conditions for ten years, with the hope that their struggles would allow them to begin new lives in the United States.
+Operated by the office of the United Nations High Commissioner for Refugees, efforts to make the Kakuma camp and surrounding areas safe have been largely unsuccessful.
+As a result, refugees face rape, violence, and death on a daily basis.
+In fact, violence and crime have become so prominent in Kakuma that refugees have ironically begun fleeing the camp in search of a safer location.
+Yet Namir and his family lived under these conditions for ten years, with the hope that their struggles would allow them to begin new lives in the United States.